 We know that Maison Noble was destroyed twice: the first time during the European Wars of Religion.

 Powerfully fortified Castle - Maison Noble, was, as well as Castelmoron, the scene of several struggles during the Wars of Religion.
-The Castle was very severely damaged then, and as we know, that in 1685, the former constructions started to be rebuilt.
+The Castle was very severely damaged, as we know that in 1685, the former constructions started to be rebuilt.

-After the De Meslon family, the building and its domain has belonged to Ezechiel de Chalon, horseman and owner of the estate, since 1632.
-At the same time, he was likely to be the descendant of the famous painter, called Simon De Chalon, who decorated numerous churches in the South of France in the 16th century.
+After the De Meslon family, the building and its domain had belonged to Ezechiel de Chalon, horseman and owner of the estate, since 1632.
+At the same time, he was likely the descendant of the famous painter, called Simon De Chalon, who decorated numerous churches in the South of France in the 16th century.